mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 Inline assembly is tightly integrated with the optimiser.
 A function leveraging inline assembly inlines without issues.
 But compiler is not allowed to alter the offset or to replace the load with a different instruction sequence.
-Therefore, unlike straightforward `ctx->data`, we won't trigger `modified ctx ptr disallowed` error ever again no matter the surrounding code or optimisation settings.
+Therefore, unlike straightforward `ctx->data_end`, we won't trigger `modified ctx ptr disallowed` error ever again no matter the surrounding code or optimisation settings.

 ## Common subexpression elimination

-It is worth mentioning that compiler will eliminate redundant calls to `xdp_data()` (aka common subexpression elimination).
+It is worth mentioning that compiler will eliminate redundant calls to `xdp_data_end()` (aka common subexpression elimination).
 If the result is still lingering in a register somewhere, there's no need to recompute it.
 It is quite handy when logic is split into smaler inlined functions.
-There's no need to cache `data` pointer explicitly.
+There's no need to cache `data_end` pointer explicitly.
-We can simply pass  `ctx` around and obtain  `data` pointer when needed without any performance impact.
+We can simply pass  `ctx` around and obtain  `data_end` pointer when needed without any performance impact.

-It is important though that  `data` pointer is not cached across calls that potentially mutate `ctx` such as `bpf_xdp_adjust_head()`.
+It is important though that  `data_end` pointer is not cached across calls that potentially mutate `ctx` such as `bpf_xdp_adjust_tail()`.
 Luckily, we can declare that [result depends on the memory contents](https://stackoverflow.com/questions/56432259/how-can-i-indicate-that-the-memory-pointed-to-by-an-inline-asm-argument-may-be).
 This is why we have a dummy memory input `"m"(*ctx)`.